Immunotherapy for Advanced Melanoma

 This study in canine melanoma investigates safety, antitumor activity, biological mechanisms, and immunologic endpoints of intratumoral (IT) injection of hu14.18-Interleukin-2 (IL2) immunocytokine (IC), a recombinant fusion protein linking the GD2 disialoganglioside-reactive monoclonal antibody hu14.18 with IL2.
 Our central hypothesis is that IT-IC in combination with local RT in canine melanoma can induce a systemic T cell response to melanoma.

-Supported by the Veterans Health Administration (project number BX003916)
+Recent support from the Veterans Health Administration (project number BX003916)

 - Enhancing Antibody-Directed Innate Immunity to Improve Cancer Outcome

 This multi-focused program includes basic, preclinical and clinical testing, in order to better enable tumor-reactive mAbs to facilitate recognition, killing and immune memory against clinical cancer.
-Dr. Albertini is protocol chair for the clinical protocol to study intratumoral administration of hu14.18-IL2 with local radiation, nivolumab, and ipilimumab in subjects with advanced melanoma, and he is studying a similar approach in a preclinical model involving canines with spontaneous melanoma.
+Dr. Albertini was protocol chair for the clinical protocol to study intratumoral administration of hu14.18-IL2 with local radiation, nivolumab, and ipilimumab in subjects with advanced melanoma, and he is studying a similar approach in a preclinical model involving canines with spontaneous melanoma.

-Supported by an NIH/NCI Outstanding Investigator Award to Dr. Paul Sondel (R35 CA197078)
+Prior support from an NIH/NCI Outstanding Investigator Award to Dr. Paul Sondel (R35 CA197078)

 Funding Support